audioxide/data/data/posts/20210416-articles-ethical-alternatives-to-spotify-et-al.md

 Although Bandcamp doesn’t pay out for streams of songs, it does make purchasing music super easy — be it for yourself or as a gift for someone else.
 Their Bandcamp Fridays initiative (during which they waive their revenue share) have also been fantastic for artists.
 Keep up to date on the next one at [isitbandcampfriday.com](https://isitbandcampfriday.com/).

-Although not strictly mu live stream gig functionality is also a great way to get your live music fix while supporting the artists you love.
+Their [live stream gig functionality](https://bandcamp.com/live) is also a great way to get your live music fix while supporting the artists you love.
 Bandcamp takes a 10% cut for e-tickets - the rest goes straight to the artist.
 Something to keep in mind during the pandemic and beyond.